EpicRobot9/JarvisAIWebsite/docs/N8N.md

 ```

 ## A) Immediate reply (optional)
+Admin-configurable webhook URLs

+You can set the Prod and Test webhook URLs from the Admin Panel:
+- Go to Admin → “n8n Webhook URLs”
+- Enter full HTTPS URLs for your Prod and Test flows
+- Click “Save URLs”

+The Portal UI and Call Mode read these at runtime and cache them locally, so switching environments doesn’t require a rebuild.

 Your Webhook node can respond with a string or JSON; the UI will render it.
 Example JSON body:

 ```json